 You can also use abaca fabric to make packaging materials for agricultural produce.
 Manufacturers also use it to make bags, sustainable luggage, and decorative items like rugs, carpets, canvas, and curtains.
 Sometimes, manufacturers combine abaca fabric with other materials to produce new types of abaca fabric.

 Abaca fabric is from the abaca plant, a type of banana plant.
-Although it is a family of banana plants, it doesn’t have fruits like other banana plants.
+Although belongs to the banana plant family, it doesn’t have fruits like other banana plants.
 Abaca plants grow up to 22 feet long, and their fiber makes up the support system of the abaca leaf.
-We get the abaca fabric by processing the fiber found in abaca leaves.
+Producers make abaca fabric by processing the fiber found in abaca leaves.

 The initial step in producing abaca fabric is to source raw materials.
-The raw material for abaca fabric is the fiber found in the stem of abaca leaves.
-The plant must be four years old before harvesting its leaves to make abaca fabric.
+The raw material for abaca fabric is the fiber found in the abaca leaves.
+The abaca plant (musa textilis) must be four years old before farmers harvest its leaves to make abaca fabric.